ekhmoi/fab-toolbar/README.md

 * position: string - `left` or `right`
 * icon: string - icon of the fab button
 * enableBackdropDismiss: boolean - if false fab toolbar will stay open on click backdrop
-* buttons: Array<{icon?: string, handler?: function}> if handler will return false toolbar will not close
+* buttons: Array<{icon?: string, title?: string, color?: string, handler?: function}> if handler will return false toolbar will not close

 ## Install
 Get files inside dist folder and copy to your project